J0eCool/scythe-engine/doc/Log.md

+# September 2024
 - Working on a platformer prototype
+	- Start
 		- Need to ideate on the design more
 		- core idea is to play around with large complex engaging room design
 		- implementation-wise, need to be able to move the character in "3D"
 		- need to give the character the ability to move up and down
 			- and keep the ability to jump? will need to add a z coordinate
 			- this means we'll need to write `Vec3`
+	- Design
+		- make a 3x3 grid of platforms at N different elevations
+		- should be able to jump up a delta of 1, or down any number
+		- this creates a digraph, and possible easy backtracking, esp. if we add powerups that increase crossable distances
+- Switch between multiple textures in generator
+- Eyeball Generator
+	- Design
+		- simple eye consists of 3 shapes: cornea, iris, eyebrow
+		- cornea drawn via testing if point is between upper and lower curve
+		- sliders to tweak params